-The singer, who was released on parole in 2010 after serving half of his sentence, is now facing a a Change.com petition from fans of the festival requesting his removal from the line-up.
+The singer, who was released on parole in 2010 after serving half of his sentence, is now facing an online petition from fans of the festival requesting his removal from the line-up.
 The petition has reached over 75,000 signatures at the time this article was published.

 Now, Cantat has told Agence France-Presse that he has removed himself from the festival in order “to bring an end to this controversy and end pressure on organisers”.
 That said, Cantat still plans to play upcoming headline tour dates.

 The petition has hit the festival hard, saying: “By inviting Bertrand Cantat, you condone domestic violence and violence against women,” it read.

 “Children, teenagers, men and women will participate in your festival: more than 70,000 people will be present.
 Young people who will grow up with the idea that, men who will leave your festival with the idea that, women who will listen to music with the idea that: That a man can kill women and quietly play music for thousands of spectators.